kesteckb/COMSM-SEGP/SprintsAndProjectManagement/README.md

 	* [5.4.4 Publishing](README.md#544-publishing)

 ### 5.1 Team Communication
-Throughout our group project we relied on agile to help divide and plan our project.
-Our workflow was a slightly modified version of the agile process[<sup>[1]</sup>](https://www.atlassian.com/agile/project-management/workflow).
+Throughout our group project we relied on Agile to help divide and plan our project.
+Our workflow was a slightly modified version of the Agile process[<sup>[1]</sup>](https://www.atlassian.com/agile/project-management/workflow).
 We did not incorporate Epics or Initiatives into our workflow as the entire project fit into one or two Epics.
-However, we did take advantage of several other aspects from agile: standups, sprints, and kanban.
+However, we did take advantage of several other aspects from Agile, namely: standups, sprints, and kanban.

 We initially considered using the waterfall project management style for our project.
 However, waterfall has some disadvantages which did not work well for our team[<sup>[2]</sup>](https://www.atlassian.com/agile/project-management/program):
 * Waterfall-style projects inhibit team member specialisation because developers focus on only one part of the development stack during each stage.